 About me

-I am from Mexico City but had the privilege of growing up by the calm sea in the Campeche Bay, in the south of Mexico.
-After a year-long stay in Fall River, Nova Scotia (go Dragons!), I studied Physics in the “Athens of Mexico”, Xalapa, at the Faculty of Physics of Universidad Veracruzana.
-I then moved back to Mexico City for my master’s and PhD at UNAM, working with Dr. Axel de la Macorra, Dr. Octavio Valenzuela and Dr. Miguel Alcubierre on how dynamical dark energy and modified gravity models leave their imprint on baryon acoustic features and galaxy redshift surveys.
+I am originally from Mexico City and spent part of my childhood near the Gulf coast in Campeche.
+I also lived for a year in Fall River, Nova Scotia.
+I studied Physics at the Faculty of Physics of Universidad Veracruzana, and later returned to Mexico City to complete my master’s and PhD at the National Autonomous University of Mexico (UNAM).
+During this time, I worked with Axel de la Macorra, Octavio Valenzuela and Miguel Alcubierre on the signatures of dynamical dark energy and modified gravity in baryon acoustic oscillations and galaxy redshift surveys.

-In 2019 I moved to Poland for a postdoctoral position in the natal city of Nicolaus Copernicus, joining the inhomogeneous cosmology group led by Prof. Boudewijn Roukema in NCU in Toruń.
+In 2019, I moved to Poland for a postdoctoral position joining the inhomogeneous cosmology group led by Boudewijn Roukema in NCU in Toruń.
 In 2021 I began a second postdoctoral stay in the Computational Cosmology Group at the Center for Theoretical Physics PAS in Warsaw, led by Prof. Wojtek Hellwing and Prof Maciej Bilicki, before starting my own group in 2025 as Principal Investigator of the NCN SONATA-funded project PAIRS.

 Hobbies